Stilsi-dev/EAFSchedulr/README.md

 - Verify your Google Calendar timezone is set to Philippine Time (Asia/Manila)
 - The app exports all times in PHT; Google Calendar should respect that setting

+### Download link expired
+- Download tokens are valid for 10 minutes after generation
+- If you see a "Download link expired" message, click "Create another schedule" and generate again

 ### Frontend is not loading changes
 - If you are editing the React source, make sure the Flask backend is running on `http://127.0.0.1:5000`
 - Run the Vite dev server from `frontend/` so the browser loads the current source instead of the built files in `public/`